josemreis/nnb_converter/README.md

 # nnb_converter

-Python script for converting [Node.js notebooks](https://github.com/DonJayamanne/typescript-notebook) to Markdown or to a JavaScript script, and writes it in the directory of the nnb file.
+Python CLI tool for converting [Node.js notebooks](https://github.com/DonJayamanne/typescript-notebook) to Markdown or to a JavaScript script, and writing it in the directory of the nnb file.

 # Usage